 Keep Calm and Study Hard

-First pick up from Walmart a pack of Dr. Pepper!
-Then print off this fun Keep Calm and Study Hard tag and tape it onto the pack of Dr. Pepper.
+First pick up a six pack of soda!
+Then print off this fun Keep Calm and Study Hard tag and tape it onto the pack.

 Open When… Letters